uqlibrary/technology-training/R/ggplot2_intermediate.md

 This is important for our project structure

 ### Rstudio Project
-Exercise 1:

-Challenge 1 - New Rstudio Project (3 min)
+Exercise 1 - New Rstudio Project (3 min)

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"
     * Click "Empty Project"
-    * Type in the name of your project, e.g. "Rggplot2" (Select a folder where to locate your project the RProjects folder)
+    * Type in the name of your project, e.g. "Rggplot2" (Browse and select a folder where to locate your project, e.g. the RProjects folder)
     * Click the "Create Project" button
     * create three folders
       * scripts
       * data
       * plots

-### Introducing ggplot2
+### Make sure you have ggplot2 installed and loaded
-Exercise 2 - ggplot2 setup (3 min)
+Exercise 2 - (1 min)

   * create a new R file called "ggplot2_intermediate.R" in the "scripts" folder
   * install and load the package ggplot2
-    * install only if you haven't yet done so.
+    * install only if you haven't yet done so. install.packages("ggplot2")
-    * library(ggplot2)
+    * load the package using library(ggplot2)

 ### Import files